Contents:

 Ending an email may seem like an afterthought.
 But it's actually a crucial part of the message, especially in business communication.

-The way you end an email can make a good impression, convey essential information that gives more context to the entire message, and can even act as a powerful marketing or sales tool that grows your business on autopilot.
+The way you end an email can make a positive impression, convey essential information that gives more context to the entire message, and can even act as a powerful marketing or sales tool that grows your business on autopilot.

 But what are the main ways to end emails?
 And how to end a professional email to align it with your brand and goals?